firstcontributions/first-contributions/README.md

 # First Contributions

+A contribution in GitHub refers to any activity that improves a project, such as adding or editing code, reporting issues, creating pull requests, or improving documentation.
+Contributions are a way for users to collaborate and help enhance the quality and functionality of an open-source project.
 This project aims to simplify and guide the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.

 _If you're not comfortable with command line, [here are tutorials using GUI tools.](#tutorials-using-other-tools)_